otaviojava/money-api-book/en/chapter4.md

 }
 ```

-The reference implementation has two ways to create money formatter.
-The first option is with the `MonetaryFormat` with it may create a formatter from a query builder or just using `Locale`.
-The second one is using the `MonetaryAmountFormatSymbols` that has its behavior look like the `DecimalFormat` class.
-Further the parse without parameters on implementations of `MonetaryAmount`, also exist the parse method which accept the `MonetaryAmountFormat`.
+The reference implementation specifies two ways for creating a formatter.
+The first option is  creating it through a query builder or `Locale`, and the second option is `MonetaryAmountFormatSymbols` which is similar to `java.text.DecimalFormat`. `MonetaryAmount.parse` method provides an overload that accepts `MonetaryAmountFormat` as a parameter as shown below.

 ```java